What Is A Covenant Not To Compete In Indiana?

 When are Covenants not to Compete Unenforceable?

-Foreseeing whether or not a judge will uphold a covenant not to compete is generally difficult.
+Foreseeing whether or not a judge will uphold a covenant not to compete is usually difficult.
 Even though the interests of an employer are important, Indiana courts value a person's freedom to select the type of employment that they desire.
 Thus, courts will typically uphold only those covenants not to compete that they conclude to be reasonable.
 Some agreements that courts have considered to be unreasonable include terms that last for an unusually long period of time or that cover a geographic around Evansville that is unreasonably broad.

-Covenants must also be limited to restricting dealings with those competitors that are rationally related to the employer?s industry.
+Covenants must also be limited to restricting dealings with those competitors that are rationally related to the employer's industry.
 Lastly, there must be a legitimate business interest which motivates the employer's mandating a covenant not to compete.

 Do I Need an Attorney when Dealing with a Covenant not to Compete?

-A Evansville, Indiana lawyer can help you review the covenant before you sign any documents that might limit your rights.
+An Evansville, Indiana lawyer can help you review the covenant before you sign any provisions that might limit your rights.
 The lawyer can assist you in negotiating modifications or if needed, they can possibly draft a new agreement which will be acceptable to both parties.
 When it comes to suing an employee for breach of a non-compete clause, an attorney can give valuable advice.
 They will also be able to counsel employees who need advice for a covenant they have signed.

 Life in Evansville